Identifying Exoplanets with Deep Learning. IV. Removing Stellar Activity Signals from Radial Velocity Measurements Using Neural Networks: Discussion

 \subsection{Future Work and Prospects for this Technique on Other Stars}

 To extend this method to other stars, we could take two different approaches.
 One approach would be to focus on one star at a time where we fit a simple (linear) ML model simultaneously with planet signals.
 This method has the advantage that it does not require the removal of astrophysical signals before fitting and that we would only need data for one star at a time.
 Some of the disadvantages would be that it could limit the complexity of the ML model and be more likely to overfit or have degeneracies where it fails to properly distinguish activity from planet signals, which is a common problem for other techniques like GPs.
+Preliminary explorations of this type of simplified activity model has shown promising results on data from both HARPS-N (de Beurs et al. \textit{in prep}) and EXPRES \citep{zhao2022} on stars with between 25 and 100 observations.

 Another approach would be to train a more complex model on all stars observed by a given spectrograph simultaneously and predict stellar activity corrections for new stars (not included in the training set) based on the entire ensemble.
 The advantages would be that the larger training set would allow for more complex ML models that can predict the activity signals more accurately.
 However, this method has the disadvantage that the planet signals will need to be removed ahead of time.
 Some undetected planet signals will always remain in the data, meaning we would lack a perfect ``ground truth'' on which to train our models.
 Instead, we would have to hope that undetected signals would average out across the training set.
 In addition, the different rotation rates, spectral types, and inclination angles may be challenging to solve and require significantly more model complexity.
-Adding input features to our models, such as the $\textrm{log R}_{\textrm{HK}}^{'}$ or H-$\alpha$ time series, stellar parameters like effective temperature and stellar radius, or stellar inclination angles derived from measurements of the projected rotational velocity and rotation period, may help our models make more accurate predictions.
+Adding input features to our models, such as the $\textrm{log R}_{\textrm{HK}}^{'}$ or H$\alpha$ time series, stellar parameters like effective temperature and stellar radius, or stellar inclination angles derived from measurements of the projected rotational velocity and rotation period, may help our models make more accurate predictions.